leon-thomm/Ryven/docs/README.md

 The overall process looks like this:

-- First, you open NodeManager, you can import a package if you want to edit it.
-- Then, you do your stuff there (changing names, adding new nodes, specifying their colors - all that kind of stuff)
+- In the NodeManager you can edit existing nodes (by importing a package) and create new ones.
+A node's general attributes like name and color get specified there.
-- You save them by exporting them as a package
+- You save the nodes in a package.
-- Then you open the package folder with a file browser
-- You program the node(s) and their widgets by editing the 'metacode' files
+- You open the package folder and write your code into the _METACODE_ files.
-- You open Ryven
-- Import the nodes
+- And then you can use the nodes in Ryven by importing the package there.
-- And test them

 **A node's basic attributes are:**